 ♦ The wide-ranging overshoot crisis was reduced to the single issue of climate change.

 ♦ The IPCC was established to distort the scientific research on this issue and to propose feeble policy prescriptions.

-♦ The emissions fallacy was concocted to divert attention away from the real problem of excessive greenhouse gas concentrations.
+♦ The emissions fallacy was concocted to divert attention away from the real problem of unsafe greenhouse gas concentrations.

 ♦ Geoengineering, which is the only way to restore the Earth’s energy balance, was viciously demonized.

 ♦ Population and consumption reductions were placed beyond the boundary of permissible thought, leaving only clean energy as a solution.

-♦ Finally, society’s intellectuals were generously rewarded for disseminating these falsehoods and implementing these manipulations.
+♦ Finally, society’s intellectuals were generously rewarded for disseminating the falsehoods and implementing the manipulations.

 There is another aspect of the capitalist choice that deserves attention.
 Although the ruling class and its supporters are united with respect to power retention and ecological inaction, they are split in their views of the ecological crisis itself.
 Some are – relatively speaking – realists who understand that a serious crisis exists, while others are deniers who defiantly reject this reality.
 This division has been skillfully exploited to sow further confusion among the environmentally concerned.